kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 	references and returns timed-out AGs back to the free stream pool.

+  fs.xfs.inode_gc_delay_ms
+	(Units: milliseconds   Min: 0  Default: 2000  Max: 3600000)
+	The amount of time to delay cleanup work that happens after a file is closed by all programs.
+This involves clearing speculative preallocations from linked files and freeing unlinked files.
+A higher value here increases batching at a risk of background work storms.

   fs.xfs.speculative_prealloc_lifetime
 	(Units: seconds   Min: 1  Default: 300  Max: 86400)
 	The interval at which the background scanning for inodes